 CiU Approach

-The following concepts are the foundation of the CiU program and these principles are the lens through which all activities and interactions occur.
+The following concepts are the foundation of the CiU approach to Facilitation.
+These principles are the lens through which all activities and interactions occur.

 1. CiU is Strength-Based.

-Instead of dwelling on problems and seeing hopelessness, our approach focusses on opportunity, empowerment, capacity building and hope.
-CiU starts where people are, with the strengths they already have.
-It provides extensive opportunities for participants to experience success and it focuses on the boundless nature of human potential.
-Every staff member needs to authentically demonstrate an unshakable belief in student capabilities and in their ability to learn and change.
+Instead of dwelling on problems and seeing hopelessness, we focus on opportunity, empowerment, capacity building and hope.
+At CiU, we believe in starting where people are, with the strengths they already have; providing extensive opportunities for participants to experience success and focusing on the boundless nature of human potential.
+Every staff member needs to authentically demonstrate an unshakable belief in learner capabilities and in their ability to learn and change.

 2. CiU is Holistic.

-The CiU program is specifically designed to assist participants in exploring all aspects of health, wellbeing and brain function so participants have the tools they need for their life journey and employment path.
+CiU assists participants and Facilitators in exploring all aspects of health, wellbeing and brain function so they have the tools they need for their life journey and employment path.
 We encourage exposure to – and hands on application of – multiple strategies to help us all be our best selves and live fulfilling lives.

 3. CiU is Learner Centered.

-This is not one size fits all training.
-Participants need to be partners in their own learning, to have their experiences validated, their talents utilized and their needs addressed and respected.
-Facilitators need to understand that every participant is coming into this program with a unique story, which they will continue to write and alter during and after their time in CiU.
+One size does not fit all.
+Participants need to be partners in their own learning, to have their experiences validated, their talents utilized, and their needs addressed and respected.
+Facilitators need to understand that every participant is coming with a unique story, which they will continue to write and alter during and after their time with you.

-Program inclusions, projects and daily practices are decided together, creating an environment of choice.
+In practice, that means that program inclusions, projects, and daily practices are decided together, creating an environment of choice.
 This means the content is relevant and participants are far more invested.
 Programming is individualized and instruction is differentiated to reflect the needs of each participant.

 4. CiU is Hands-on.